Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Ideal Ohm's Law and cross-field flow

 implying $\vec{u} = \vec{u}_\perp + u_\parallel\vec{B}/B$, i.e. $\vec{u}$ is the vector sum of the $\vec{E}\cross\vec{B}$, or \emph{cross-field} flow $\vec{u}_\perp = -\grad\Phi\cross\vec{B}/B^2$ and a parallel flow, $u_\parallel$, not determined by $\Phi$.
 Equation~\ref{eq:OhmPhiLaw} also implies $\vec{B}\dotv\grad\Phi = 0$ and $\vec{u}\dotv\grad\Phi = 0$, i.e. that $\Phi = \const$ on both magnetic field and flow lines.
 As a consequence, if $\Phi$ has smoothly nested level surfaces, then both $\vec{u}$ and $\vec{B}$ lie in the local tangent plane at each point on each isopotential surface.

-Finn and Antonsen \cite[after Eq.~(29)]{Finn_Antonsen_83} conclude from this constancy of $\Phi$ along a field line that ``if the turbulent relaxation has ergodic field lines throughout the plasma volume,'' then $\grad\Phi = 0$, which implies from \eqref{eq:OhmPhiLaw} that $\vec{u}\cross\vec{B} = 0$.
+Finn and Antonsen Ref.~\onlinecite[after Eq.~(29)]{Finn_Antonsen_83} conclude from this constancy of $\Phi$ along a field line that ``if the turbulent relaxation has ergodic field lines throughout the plasma volume,'' then $\grad\Phi = 0$, which implies from \eqref{eq:OhmPhiLaw} that $\vec{u}\cross\vec{B} = 0$.
 We shall call such field-aligned steady flows \emph{fully relaxed equilibria}.
 In Appendix~\ref{sec:genTaylor} we find that stationary points of the MHD energy, subject only to microscopic mass and macroscopic entropy, magnetic helicity and cross helicity constraints, are indeed fully relaxed equilibria.

 However the Consistency Principle applies only to the final, non-turbulent, state of relaxation, where it seems highly unlikely that field lines could ever fill the whole of $\Omega$ ergodically, though in fully three dimensional plasmas with islands this may be a good model for chaotic separatrix subregions.
-In most cases the class of ergodically relaxed equilibria seems unnecessarily restrictive.
+In most cases the class of fully relaxed equilibria seems unnecessarily restrictive.
 Indeed, it does not include many equilibria of physical interest, in particular, tokamaks with strong toroidal flow.

-Thus Finn and Antonsen \cite[Sec.
+Thus Finn and Antonsen Ref.~\onlinecite[Sec.
 III]{Finn_Antonsen_83} go on to construct an axisymmetric equilibrium \emph{with} cross-field flow by adding the additional constraint of conservation of angular momentum in the relaxed energy principle.
 As their equilibrium satisfies \eqref{eq:OhmPhiLaw} it satisfies our IMHD Consistency Principle so it definitely qualifies as a relaxed MHD equilibrium.
-In Appendix~\ref{sec:RxMHDsteady} we show that the rotating equilibrium of \cite{Finn_Antonsen_83} can be found within our RxMHD formalism without the need to invoke angular momentum conservation as a constraint.
+In Appendix~\ref{sec:RxMHDsteady} we show that the rotating equilibrium of Ref.~\onlinecite{Finn_Antonsen_83} can be found within our RxMHD formalism without the need to invoke angular momentum conservation as a constraint.

 In contrast to the axisymmetric equilibrium, we showed for the time-dependent waves in Sec.~\ref{sec:WKBMvRxHD} that the solvability condition $\curl(\vec{u}\cross\vec{B}) = 0$ for the potential $\Phi$ in the ideal electrostatic Ohm's law \eqref{eq:OhmPhiLaw} is \emph{not} in general satisfied dynamically.
 Nevertheless, as the applicability of our relaxed dynamics is limited to very long timescales, it may be reasonable to assume that the electrostatic approximation $\vec{E} = -\grad\Phi$ still holds during dynamical evolution.
 Then we could build in the ideal Ohm's Law \eqref{eq:OhmPhiLaw} as a holonomic constraint by replacing $\vec{u}$ with $\vec{u}_\perp + u_\parallel\vec{B}/B$, the set of three free fields comprising the components of $\vec{u}$ being replaced by the set of two free fields $\{\Phi, u_\parallel\}$.